-As the Latin American mobile markets develop, the GSMA and mobile operators112 have identified a number of structural and technical barriers that affect roaming:
+As the Latin American mobile markets develop, the GSMA and mobile operators110 have identified a number of structural and technical barriers that affect roaming:

 - Double taxation (in the country of origin and destination) of roaming calls.
 Few agreements have been reached to prevent double taxation in Latin America, and some operators report that tax treaties in existence are operationally difficult to implement.
 According to the GSMA, double taxation remains on 72% of roaming routes in South America. - Fraud.
 This remains a major financial concern for operators, despite increased eradication efforts.
-The GSMA has estimated that this is causing losses of up to 5% of total mobile revenues in Latin America and up to 25% can occur while users are roaming. - Where international gateways113 are not liberalised, their costs make up a significant proportion of total roaming costs.
-Even with volume growth, operators are concerned that there is no bargaining power for operators working across monopolised gateways.
+The GSMA has estimated that this is causing losses of up to 5% of total mobile revenues in Latin America and up to 25% can occur while users are roaming.

 Legal and technical developments are required to remove double taxation, combat fraud and liberalise international gateways.
-Combating these barriers could take precedence over any implementation of roaming regulation, as these issues artificially inflate roaming charges in individual countries.
+Combating these barriers should take precedence over any implementation of roaming regulation, as these issues artificially inflate roaming charges in individual countries.